If you’re interested in Climate Fiction, pull up a chair!

 The Mountain Pine Bark Beetle

-The mountain pine bark beetle plays a staring role in my novel FOUR DEGREES.
+The mountain pine bark beetle plays a starring role in my novel FOUR DEGREES.
 This original print was created by Aubrey Pongluelert, an artist, farmer, and environmental science grad student at U of Montana, who graciously allowed me to share it.
 Notice the overlay of the map and beetle-infested footprint that creates texture on the beetle.
 I love this image.